-For a full century, the University of Minnesota has been setting new standards in children’s health with trailblazing achievements that make a lasting difference for children and families in Minnesota and around the globe.
+For more than a century, the University of Minnesota has been setting new standards in children’s health with trailblazing achievements that make a lasting difference for children and families in Minnesota and around the globe.
 Its most notable accomplishments include:

 - The first successful pediatric bone marrow transplant from a non-twin donor.

 - The first pediatric kidney biopsy.

 - The first bone marrow transplant to treat a lethal skin disease in children, showing that stem cells contained in bone marrow can repair injured skin tissue.

 - Development of a pioneering technique for transplanting kidneys in infants.